English as a lingua franca: Features of spoken ELF communication

 However, these features are by no means invariant or “obligatory”.
 Rather, these forms do not seem to compromise effective communication within an ELF setting when they do occur.

 "Neutrality" of ELF

 Although some researchers hold that English as a lingua franca is a neutral and culture-free tool, others hold that it carries the culture and language of its speakers.
 Recent linguistic discussions by ELF experts treat the interactants' cultural and linguistic background as a factor influencing language performance.
-For Hülmbauer, for instance, “it seems likely that the ELF users develop their own markers of identity (be they a common 'European' or 'international' nature or more individual ones which are created online, depending on the community of practice they are emerging).”
+For Hülmbauer, for instance, “it seems likely that the ELF users develop their own markers of identity (be they a common 'European' or 'international' nature or more individual ones which are created online, depending on the community of practice they are emerging in).”
 In this view, ELF is multicultural rather than culture-free.